Stirling Management School research

 |Read more about how to apply and see entry requirements||What's the difference between a PhD and an MPhil?||Learn more about our Economics research|

 Conducting a PhD in Management, Work and Organisation at the University of Stirling will put you at the heart of a vibrant environment which facilitates the development of world-class research.
 Research in the Division covers a range of business and management topics and supports knowledge exchange, research impact, as well as the development of young scholars.
-In the most recent Research Excellence Framework we were ranked among the UK’s top 25 institutions for Business and Management, out of 101 Business Schools, and 90% of our research is rated as either world-leading or internationally excellent.
+In REF 2021, 80% of our research impact in Business and Management Studies was classed as world leading or internationally excellent.

 The Management, Work and Organisation Division is comprised of two Groups – Business and Strategy, and Working Lives.
 Staff in these Groups have international reputations for the quality of their research, which is published in leading journals such as the Journal of Management Studies, Human Relations, Journal of Business Ethics and more.